House Republicans and Democrats agree on $57 billion USPS overhaul

 Democrats have hailed the legislation as crucial to the preservation of the Postal Service and its ability to reach nearly every American household six days a week.
 Republicans say the bill vindicates DeJoy’s initiatives and a conservative approach for a smaller mail service.

 “We need to take steps to make our post office stronger,” Rep. Carolyn B. Maloney, the bill’s sponsor and chair of the House Oversight and Reform Committee, told The Washington Post.
 “This bill helps and it will help in every way.
-It’s a reform bill that will save taxpayers dollars while at the same time making the operations of the post office more financially stable and sustainable, and making postal jobs and employee health benefits more secure.”
+It’s a reform bill that will save taxpayers’ dollars while at the same time making the operations of the post office more financially stable and sustainable, and making postal jobs and employee health benefits more secure.”

-The Postal Service is required to prepay its retirees’ health care costs, a mandate instituted in 2006 when mail volume was steady and the agency was profitable.
-But decades of falling mail use have turned it into a perpetual financial loser, and the prefunding requirement has accounted for $152.8 billion of its $206.4 billion in liabilities.
+The Postal Service is required to prepay its retirees’ health-care costs, a mandate instituted in 2006 when mail volume was steady and the agency was profitable.
+But decades of falling mail use have turned it into a perpetual financial loser, and the pre-funding requirement has accounted for $152.8 billion of its $206.4 billion in liabilities.

 Tuesday’s legislation, advanced by leaders of both parties, wipes clean $57 billion of that amount, and will save the agency another $50 billion over the next decade.
-The bill installs new timely delivery transparency requirements for the Postal Service, which has struggled with on-time service since DeJoy took office, and allows the agency to contract with local, state and indigenous governments to offer basic nonpostal services, like hunting and fishing licenses.
+The bill installs new timely delivery transparency requirements for the Postal Service, which has struggled with on-time service since DeJoy took office, and allows the agency to contract with local, state and Indigenous governments to offer basic nonpostal services, such as hunting and fishing licenses.

 “Congress just doesn’t want to put a Band-Aid on the post office,” Rep. James Comer (R-Ky.), the top Republican on the House Oversight Committee, told The Post.
 “We want to try to have a permanent solution to the post office, and that all predicates on having a reform plan.
 The former postmaster general never did come up with a reform plan.